 "Le Chevrefeuille" by Corday, launched in 1938, emerged during a time when the world was experiencing significant upheaval and change.
 The late 1930s were marked by the lingering effects of the Great Depression and the mounting tensions that would soon lead to World War II.
 In such a tumultuous period, there was a pronounced yearning for stability, simplicity, and the comforting familiarity of the past.
 This context made a return to simpler, soliflore perfumes, reminiscent of the Victorian era, particularly appealing.
 Soliflore perfumes, which highlight a single floral note, offered an antidote to the complexities of modern life, celebrating the purity and beauty of nature.

 "Le Chevrefeuille" is an excellent name for a perfume because it captures the delicate and enchanting essence of the honeysuckle flower.
-The name itself is melodic and carries an air of elegance and refinement, much like the French language it originates from.
+The name itself, pronounced as "luh shuh-vray-foy," is melodic and carries an air of elegance and refinement, much like the French language it originates from.
 For women in the late 1930s, a perfume named "Le Chevrefeuille" would evoke a sense of romance and nostalgia, connecting them to the timeless beauty of nature.
 The honeysuckle flower symbolizes devoted affection, making it an apt choice for a perfume name during a period when people sought comfort and connection amidst uncertainty.
+Also spelled Chevre Feuille in some publications.

 Women of the time period would likely relate to a perfume called "Le Chevrefeuille" because of its associations with natural beauty and romantic ideals.
 In a world where industrialization and the specter of war loomed large, the simplicity and purity of a soliflore perfume offered a form of escapism and solace.
 The honeysuckle's sweet, delicate scent would evoke images of serene gardens and tranquil countryside settings, providing a comforting contrast to the harsh realities of contemporary life.
 This fragrance would be seen as a manifestation of timeless elegance and feminine grace.